Looking for Contractors Insurance in Indiana or Kentucky?

 ISU Insurance Group is your local Contractors Insurance expert!
 We insure many different types of contractors from Landscapers, Electricians, Plumbers, and many more!

-Top Coverage Considerations for Independent Contractors
+Top Coverage Considerations for Contractors

 Bodily Injury and Property Damage: Contractors who work with heavy machinery and tools, such as plumbers, re-modelers and electricians, need to be concerned with mishaps due to hazards such as power tools, defective machinery and compressed gas.